- Gladys Childs

 I know we need to read our bible.
 I struggle with just reading through the whole thing.
 How do I read the bible?

 First, what version of the bible are you using?
-Pick one that you find is easy to read and understand.
+Pick one that you find easy to read and understand.

-While I know some seminaries, theologians, and lay people say the King James version of the bible is the only version anyone should ever read, I am going to go out on a social media limb and will risk condemnation by saying, it just ain't true.
+While I know some seminaries, theologians, and lay people say the King James version of the bible is the only version anyone should ever read, I am going to go out on a social media limb and will risk condemnation by saying it ain't true.
 People, it just ain't true.

 Here is just an example of one verse below and the various version translations: